• Skip to main content

 Common Mistakes

-• Not returning 1 for single-element arrays
+• Returning 0 for single-element arrays

 Next FRQ Topics